mike-law/mike-law.github.io/docs/index.markdown

 layout: home
 ---
 I recently graduated from the Australian National University (ANU) with a Bachelor's (Honours) degree in mathematics.
 At the ANU, I wrote an [honours thesis](https://mike-law.github.io/files/ThesisMCF.pdf) on mean curvature flow under the supervision of [Professor Ben Andrews](https://maths-people.anu.edu.au/~andrews/).
 Before doing honours, I completed a BSc at the University of Melbourne.
-I intend to enter graduate school in mathematics in Autumn 2022.

 My current interests are differential geometry, geometric analysis, and analysis more generally.

-Click [here](https://mike-law.github.io/files/cv.pdf) for my CV.

 # Research